-An Asset Plan which meets current legislation, integration framework and supporting principles is being developed over coming months, with a view to adoption before the end of the 2021/22 financial year.
+An Asset Plan which meets current legislation, integration framework and supporting principles is being developed, with a view to adoption by 30 June 2022.

 The Asset Plan will identify the operational and strategic practices which will ensure that Council manages assets across their life cycle in a financially sustainable manner.
 The Asset Plan, underpinned by asset management plans, will provide council with a sound base to understand the risk associated with managing its assets for the community's benefit.